swyxio/README/README.md

 1. **Start with Why**: I generally (but don't literally) believe in [asking 5 Whys](https://en.wikipedia.org/wiki/5_Whys) and will often question why we are doing a thing as it may not be the best way of achieving our ultimate intended goal.
 2. **Frequent, Specific Deliverables**: I work best when I know exactly what is expected of me.
 I'm also a sprinter and will move heaven and earth to deliver something I've signed up to deliver.
 3. **Stretch**: I have no problem signing up for things slightly out of my comfort zone and knowledge level, in fact I love the challenge and do my best work on the edge.
+I'm willing to go to the second tab of a google search.
+That's some due diligence right there.

 ## How I Work

 - **How should people set time with you?** I may close Slack when in the flow of things, so I may not always be present there.
 I check email about twice a day.
 I generally like scheduling video chats with a day's notice.
 If there is something urgent, please call my cell (number on my Slack profile).
 - **What's the best way to discuss issues with you?** I am extremely open to direct 1 on 1 feedback and don't need a [compliment sandwich](https://www.quickbase.com/blog/stop-using-the-compliment-sandwich-and-give-better-feedback).
 - **How do you define "Done"?** My bar for "done" is probably lower than yours (see "Learn in Public", above).
 But I also expect to work on things after they are "initially done", i.e. I probably see more stages to a task than most.
 I do not put documentation at the end of my process so much as use it as a planning and support tool while I code, but having good docs are very much part of how I define "Done".
 Tests are great, but only make sense if there is stability in the API/idea so it is more of a judgment call for me than some who want everything unit tested.
-- **When are you available?** I am a night owl regardless of time zone, weird but true.
-I am currently in New York City and typing this at 4am in the morning.
-I can of course do morning work if it calls for it, but I'm just sharing my weird default.
+- **When are you available?** Chicago timezone

 ## Personality quirks

-- I am a friendly introvert; I love meeting people in real life in non noisy environments.
-- I love making work fun and adding in emojis and memes to spice up a core message!
-This can sometimes involve [writing song parodies as an outlet](https://twitter.com/swyx/status/980486609517907968) - I will sing them for you if under the influence.
-If I were actually any good at it I'd be a singer-songwriter.
-- I am not a polished speaker (still working on my ums and ahs) but have generally done well speaking from the heart about great ideas and other things I am passionate about.
+- I am a enthusiastic extrovert.
+I grew up as a chubby, unpopular boy, so I was forced to work on my personality growing up.
+It paid dividends many times over :)

+-

 ## [Known Failure Modes](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/edit#slide=id.p)